shadders360/cqrs/README.md

 ##Things to do
 * Dockerize the application with multi layer docker build layers final image jre not jdk
+* docker start up fix boot app fails in no db connection. can be fixed with container auto start or other
 * sort out the path of all the endpoints into a web portal
+* add integration test when docker container is built using docker plugin
 * use REACT to build simple front end
 * expose the events via endpoint
 * change register command to return created url with UUID. use sync command (makes sense on create)